 What Are Pallet Fences Good For?

-If you raise micro livestock like rabbits or chickens on your homestead, pallet fences make crafty runs and outdoor pens.
-Use pallets to create an easy and low budget area for your animals to forage outdoors.
+Use pallets to create an easy and low-budget area for your animals to forage outdoors.
 Don’t forget to add chicken fencing though, you want to keep your animals in, and the predators out!

 What to Watch Out For

 You'll also want to watch out for using pallets that were treated with any chemicals.
 This is especially true if it will surround a vegetable garden.
-After all, you don't want any poisons seeping into food to feed your family.
+After all, you don't want any poisons seeping into food that will feed your family.

 How to Build a Pallet Fence